MartinHessler/Greenland_Ice_Melt_Rate_Dynamics/README.md

 # Greenland Ice Melt Rate Dynamics
 The repository contains the supplementary information and notes to further materials for the arXiv publication "Do Inner Greenland's Melt Rate Dynamics Approach Coastal Ones?"
+The BLE analyses can be reproduced using the open-source Python package "antiCPy".
+The melt rate time series from the Greenland Ice Sheet are freely available at https://www.nature.com/articles/s41586-018-0752-4#Sec14.